elefevre/elements-of-unit-testing-style/README.md

 Keep as much context as possible within your test method
 --------------------------------------------------------

 If you apply all the above tips, you will naturally find much code in your actual test methods.
 This is a good thing.
 As much as possible, everything your test needs should be right there in the test method.
 No hidden behavior.
-No magic scurrying around finding other pieces of context.
+No more scurrying around finding other pieces of context.
 No looking for external resource files directly loaded from the file system.
+Remove data declared at the beginning of your class and inline thel in your test methods.

 If your test method ends up being too long for your taste (how much is too long for a test method?
-10 lines?
-20?), then consider this a smell, not in your tests, but rather in your production code.
-Should split responsabilities among more classes?
-Tranform helper classes into mocked services?
+10 lines?), then consider this a smell, not in your tests, but rather in your production code.
+Guided by the feedback from your test, you should be able to write better production code.
+Should responsabilities be split among more classes?
+Should helper classes be made into services?

 This goal is very much achievable in unit tests.
 However, I've found them a lot harder in my integration tests, and many of them end up inheriting from rather complex abstract classes.
 It is still an ideal that you should keep in mind, though.